 Here’s an example of a standard line you might see when betting on Boston College basketball:

 In this example, Boston College is the underdog, meaning it is getting points on the spread, as indicated by the plus sign.
 This essentially means the Eagles are getting a 7.5-point head start on Duke to account for the perceived disparity in quality between the teams.
-If you bet on Boston College (+7.5), you are betting on the point spread, and your bet cashes if BC wins the game outright or if it loses by a margin of seven points or fewer.
+If you bet on Boston College (+7.5), you are betting on the point spread, and your bet wins if BC either wins the game outright or if it loses by a margin of seven points or fewer.

 You can also bet on Boston College to win the game outright by betting on the moneyline at increased odds.
 In the above example, a $100 moneyline bet on Boston College to win (+210) would return $210 in profit if successful.

 A final standard game bet is on the point total.
-The line for this game is at 148.5, meaning if you bet the over, Duke and Boston College would need to combine for a minimum of 149 points for your bet to cash.
-On the other hand, if you bet the under, the teams need to combine for 148 points or fewer.
+The line for this game is at 148.5, meaning if you bet the Over, Duke and Boston College would need to combine for a minimum of 149 points for your bet to cash.
+On the other hand, if you bet the Under, the teams need to combine for 148 points or fewer.

 Eagles Basketball props and live betting